mfcochauxlaberge/jsonapi/README.md

 The supported versions of Go are the latest patch releases of every minor release starting with Go 1.11.

+## Examples

+The best way to learn and appreciate this package is to look at the simple examples provided in the `examples/` directory.

 ## Quick start

 The simplest way to start using jsonapi is to use the MarshalDocument and UnmarshalDocument functions.